unigateway/unigateway/docs/docs/user-guide/supported-devices.md

           type: SWITCH_BUTTON
           config:
             longPressTimeMs: 800
-            debounceMs: 50
+            debounceMs: 80
             haComponent: "sensor"
 ```
 </details>

+??? example "Wiring"
+    Any regular switch/push button can be used for that.
+    Orange-white wire (GND) and one of the digital wires (blue, blue-white, green, green-white) should be used.

 #### Emulated switch
 Emulates switch button press with changing digital output from HIGH to LOW for 500ms and back to HIGH state.
-It is useful for controlling devices which has possibility to connect switch button (e.g. garage gate opener).
+It is useful for controlling devices
+which has possibility to connect switch button (e.g. garage gate opener).

 - configuration type: `EMULATED_SWITCH`
 - additional configuration: NONE